roboticslab-uc3m/developer-manual/github.md

 Please use one of our repositories: [Repository Index](repository-index.md).

 ### To which repository branch should I commit?
-Please upload your work to a new branch, branching out from `develop`.
-This git workflow is called [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/).
+Please upload your work to a new branch, branching out from `master`.
+This git workflow is called [Forking](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow/).
-* There is an exception, for pure documentation repos (as discussed at [\#6](https://github.com/roboticslab-uc3m/developer-manual/issues/6)), where there is no `develop` branch, so just branch out from `master` instead.

 ### Which files should I commit to the branch?
 We commented above to commit absolutely everything, as insignificant as it may seem.
 There are a few exceptions, please AVOID uploading (all equally important):